matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

         * You don’t get a serverside copy of the data
         * Hard for clients to implement relative to a simple HTTP download
         * You expose client IPs to each other if going P2P rather than via TURN
-* Do streaming voice/video messages/broadcast via WebRTC media channels instead (as hinted in [MSC3888](https://github.com/matrix-org/matrix-spec-proposals/pull/3888))
+* Do streaming voice/video messages/broadcast via WebRTC media channels instead
     * Pros:
         * Lowest latency
         * Could use media control to seek